Travel tips, gear, cruises & getaways

 6. The Geothermal Experiences Make the Trip Feel Unique

 Soaking in warm geothermal water while surrounded by cool air and dramatic scenery is one of those experiences that feels very specifically Icelandic.
-It gives the trip a different kind of highlight that balances all the sightseeing and driving.

 It is relaxing, memorable, and one of the easiest ways to make the trip feel even more complete.